 - dash salt/pepper

-Cut the stale bread in thick slices and add into a large bowl filled with ice cold water.
+- Cut the stale bread in thick slices and add into a large bowl filled with ice cold water.
 Let soak 30 minutes.3 cups stale white bread

-Meanwhile chop the tomatoes and slice the onion and place into a large serving bowl.
+- Meanwhile chop the tomatoes and place into a large serving bowl.4 large tomatoes chopped

-Mix well and try to let sit for about 2 hours prior to serving.
+- Mix well and try to let sit for an hour or two prior to serving.